DotNyslexic/CPRE381/README.md

 ###### Lab 4
 Use the previously created MIPS app, but now store the calculated values in memory (RAM).
 Also create a signed number extender so components can communicate if they are not working with the same width bus.

+###### Project A
+In Project A we were tasked with creating a 32-bit arithmetic logic unit (ALU).
+In addidion to the ALU, a barrel shifter needed to be created for multiplication / division.
+I primarily worked with the 32-bit ALU's functionality.